andreasm80/blog.local/content/post/2023-05-03-tanzu-with-vsphere-and-multi-zones/index.md

 ### Deploy the three-zone Supervisor

-When all the pre-requirements have been done, the actual enablement of the Supervisor is not so different from a regual Supervisor enablement, but let us go through the steps anyway.
+When all the prerequisites have been done, the actual enablement of the Supervisor is not so different from a regual Supervisor enablement, but let us go through the steps anyway.

 Head over to *Workload Management*